zi-yang-kang/zi-yang-kang.github.io/_pages/research.md

 <DIV ID="abstract_oikr" STYLE="display:none">
 <font size="3">
-This paper develops a model of in-kind redistribution where consumers consume in either a private market or a government-designed program, but not both.
-We characterize when a social planner, who seeks to maximize weighted total surplus, can strictly improve on the laissez-faire outcome.
-We show that the optimal mechanism consists of three components: a public option, nonlinear subsidies, and the laissez-faire allocation.
+This paper develops a model of in-kind redistribution where consumers participate in either a private market or a government-designed program, but not both.
+We characterize when a social planner, seeking to maximize weighted total surplus, can strictly improve upon the laissez-faire outcome.
+We show that the optimal mechanism consists of three components: a public option, nonlinear subsidies, and laissez-faire consumption.
 We quantify the resulting distortions and relate them to the correlation between consumer demand and welfare weights.
-Our findings reveal that private market access limits the scope of in-kind redistribution but strengthens the rationale for non-market allocations.
+Our findings reveal that while private market access constrains the social planner's ability to redistribute, it also strengthens the rationale for non-market allocations.</font>
 </DIV>

 ___